OUR CHANGING COMMUNITY

 How We Are Doing

-Access to healthcare is becoming more limited.
-Solano County residents are more likely than residents in the rest of the state to have health insurance, due to rising unemployment, the percentage of residents covered through their employers dropped from 60 to 54 percent in 2009.
+Health insurance is stressed.
+Compared to the state, Solano County residents are more likely to have health insurance; however, the percentage of residents who are insured through their employers dropped from 77 to 64 percent.